cnreco-hydrologylab/guides/Guide_GIT.md

     git config User.email "your_email@example.com"
     ```

-	For global configuration (1 account only, NOT RECOMMENDED)
+	For global configuration (1 account only for all repositories, NOT RECOMMENDED)
     ```
     git config --global user.name "Your Name"
     git config --global user.email "your_email@example.com"